 How Do Multiple Offers Work in Real Estate?

-As we consider how to sell your house when you have multiple offers on the table, let’s look at some of these issues individually.
+As we consider how to sell your house when you have multiple offers on the table, and possibly a bidding war, let’s look at some of these issues individually.

 Buyers are asked to put forth some “earnest money” to prove that they are serious about buying the house—and while a larger sum won’t change your bottom line, it does show that the buyer is really committed to making the deal work.
+Earnest money in a bidding war can be an indication to who should win.
 All else being equal, the buyer who offers more earnest money is usually the one you’ll want to go with.

 The Stress of Multiple Offers

 Something else you should ask yourself: How does each buyer intend to pay for the home?
 An all-cash offer is ideal, but such offers are not especially common.
-If everyone who put in an offer is also seeking a mortgage, ask them if they are pre-approved.
-Pre-approval can significantly expedite the mortgage underwriting process and minimize the risk of financing hiccups.
+If everyone who puts in an offer is also seeking a mortgage, ask them if they are pre-approved.
+In a bidding war pre-approval can significantly expedite the mortgage underwriting process and minimize the risk of financing hiccups.
 The pre-approved offer is always going to be preferable to the non-pre-approved.
+If you have the choice in a bidding war, make sure you ask about their approval status.
+This will lower your stress as you’ll have more information to make your decision between bids.

 There’s also the inspection contingency, which gives the buyer a timeframe to have the house inspected and to back out of the deal if they find anything troubling.
 This is actually a very normal and prudent request and one you should allow for—most of the time.
 In a scenario with multiple offers, you may have a buyer who forgoes this contingency, which can save you some time and hassle.